Arabs: Literature

 A large portion of Arabic literature before the 20th century is in the form of poetry, and even prose from this period is either filled with snippets of poetry or is in the form of saj or rhymed prose.
 The ghazal or love poem had a long history being at times tender and chaste and at other times rather explicit.
 In the Sufi tradition the love poem would take on a wider, mystical and religious importance.

 Arabic epic literature was much less common than poetry, and presumably originates in oral tradition, written down from the 14th century or so.
 Maqama or rhymed prose is intermediate between poetry and prose, and also between fiction and non-fiction.
 Maqama was an incredibly popular form of Arabic literature, being one of the few forms which continued to be written during the decline of Arabic in the 17th and 18th centuries.

 Arabic literature and culture declined significantly after the 13th century, to the benefit of Turkish and Persian.
 A modern revival took place beginning in the 19th century, alongside resistance against Ottoman rule.
 The literary revival is known as al-Nahda in Arabic, and was centered in Egypt and Lebanon.
 Two distinct trends can be found in the nahda period of revival.

 The first was a neo-classical movement which sought to rediscover the literary traditions of the past, and was influenced by traditional literary genres—such as the maqama—and works like One Thousand and One Nights.
 In contrast, a modernist movement began by translating Western modernist works—primarily novels—into Arabic.
 A tradition of modern Arabic poetry was established by writers such as Francis Marrash, Ahmad Shawqi and Hafiz Ibrahim.
 Iraqi poet Badr Shakir al-Sayyab is considered to be the originator of free verse in Arabic poetry.

-Gastronomy
+Cuisine

 Arab cuisine is largely divided into Khaleeji cuisine, Levantine cuisine and Maghrebi cuisine.
-In the Maghreb, traditional main meals include tajines and couscous.
-In the Levant, meals start with mezes and are typically followed by grilled meats or stews.
-Gulf cuisine leans heavily on meat and rice and is heavily spiced, with entire animals, such as sheep and sometimes camels being roasted whole on special occasions.

-One will find the following items in most dishes; cinnamon, fish (in coastal areas), garlic, lamb (or veal), mild to hot sauces, mint, onion, rice, saffron, sesame, yogurt, spices due to heavy trading between the two regions.
-Tea, thyme (or oregano), turmeric, a variety of fruits (primarily citrus) and vegetables such as cucumbers, eggplants, lettuce, tomato, green pepper, green beans, zucchini and parsley.
+Arab cuisine has influenced other cuisines various cultures, including Ottoman, Persian, and Andalusian.

+It is characterized by a variety of herbs and spices, including cumin, coriander, cinnamon, sumac, za'atar, cardamom, mint, saffron, sesame, thyme turmeric and parsley.
+Arab cuisine is also known for its sweets and desserts, such as Knafeh, Baklava, Halva, and Qatayef.
+Arabic coffee, or qahwa, is a traditional drink that is served with dates.